ISDM's Response to Covid-19

 The novel coronavirus pandemic has driven us all to take on newer strategies, tools and solutions that we hadn’t anticipated ever before.
 During this time of crisis and uncertainty, ISDM continues to be guided by its core values of equity, compassion, justice and courage.
 All the measures that the institution has taken during this phase lean on these values.

-The Post Graduate Programme in Development Leadership (PGP DL) has quickly and efficiently adapted to the present situation and has been able to ensure the health, safety and well-being of all students of the cohort.
+The Post Graduate Program in Development Management (PGP-DM) has quickly and efficiently adapted to the present situation and has been able to ensure the health, safety and well-being of all students of the cohort.
 This year, as part of their Residency (Sector Internship), 77 students from the Class of 2019-20 went to 33 organisations across the country when Covid19 struck and was followed by the announcement for the country-wide lockdown.
 ISDM acted upon this adverse situation quickly.
 With a hands-on approach, we worked towards ensuring the safety of all students by making sure that they either reached home or were at safe places in their residency locations.
 Extensive conversations with all the students and their respective organisations led to rearranging of their projects.
 Several students were also given new projects to ensure that their learning is not compromised.
 While students did their projects remotely, they would come together on a weekly basis to interact with their peers and the bricoleurs (learning mentors) in a virtual classroom setting.

-Within a short period of time, the academic team, in consultation with leading academic minds, has been able to make sure that Term 8 of PGP DL, which commenced on the 27th of April, is being delivered through online and virtual classes and assignments.
+Within a short period of time, the academic team, in consultation with leading academic minds, has been able to make sure that Term 8 of PGP-DM, which commenced on the 27th of April, is being delivered through online and virtual classes and assignments.
 Our team has kept in mind the learning needs of each student and has structured time for interactions within peer groups, with their bricoleurs and with the faculty members throughout the term.
 Our counsellor continues to interact with students using different technology to take care of the mental health and well-being of students in a period marked by anxiety.

 In keeping with our values of compassion and justice, the ISDM team has begun work to successfully place all students of the cohort that wish to begin working with Social Purpose Organisations (SPO) a few months earlier.
 As a team we are aware that the implications of the economic slowdown and lockdown will affect the hiring within the sector, and so the placement team has been delving deeper to reach out to, identify and ensure participation of SPOs across various domains.
-We are committed and hopeful of achieving a 100% placement rate as we have been able to do for earlier batches of the programme.
+We are committed and hopeful of achieving a 100% placement rate as we have been able to do for earlier batches of the program.